Littleton in Halifax County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Education • Women.
 A significant historical year for this entry is 1883.

 Location.
 36° 25.939′ N, 77° 55.007′ W. Marker is in Littleton, North Carolina, in Halifax County.
-Marker is on U.S. 158 east of Ransom Street, on the right when traveling east.
+It is on U.S. 158 east of Ransom Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 203 W South Main St, Littleton NC 27850, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Willis Alston, Jr. (approx. 0.3 miles away); Person's Ordinary (approx. 0.4 miles away); Ella Baker (approx. 0.9 miles away); Plummer Bernard Young (approx. one mile away); Nathaniel Macon (approx. 4.9 miles away); a different marker also named Nathaniel Macon (approx. 5.6 miles away); Raleigh and Gaston Railroad (approx. 6.2 miles away); Walter Clark (approx. 6.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Willis Alston, Jr. (approx. 0.3 miles away); Person's Ordinary (approx. 0.4 miles away); Ella Baker (approx. 0.9 miles away); Plummer Bernard Young (approx. one mile away); Nathaniel Macon (approx. 4.9 miles away); a different marker also named Nathaniel Macon (approx. 5.6 miles away); Raleigh and Gaston Railroad (approx. 6.2 miles away); Walter Clark (approx. 6.3 miles away).
 Touch for a list and map of all markers in Littleton.

 Also see . . .
 Littleton College.

 Littleton College, a defunct all-female institution affiliated with the Methodist Church, was located in the town of Littleton.
-Privately opened in January 1882 as Central Institute, the school was formally chartered by the General Assembly the following month when Littleton civic leaders formed a corporation to oversee the school “for the intellectual, moral, and religious development and training of young ladies.”(Submitted on May 4, 2023, by Michael Buckner of Durham, North Carolina.)
+Privately opened in January 1882 as Central Institute, the school was formally chartered by the General Assembly the following month when Littleton civic leaders formed a corporation to oversee the school for the intellectual, moral, and religious development and training of young ladies.(Submitted on May 4, 2023, by Michael Buckner of Durham, North Carolina.)